elypia/auto-avatars/README.md

 We fetch avatars in the following order:

 1. The contacts preferred Libravatar instance if federation is enabled.
 (Disabled by default!)
-2. Your preferred Libravatar server, defaults to the hosted Libravatar instance at [libravatar.org](https://www.libravatar.org).
+2. Your preferred Libravatar server, it's recommended to use the hosted Libravatar instance at [libravatar.org](https://www.libravatar.org).
 3. Fallback to Gravatar, the request is proxied through the hosted Libravatar instance.

 To learn more about and enable federation support, see the [add-on preferences](./docs/options.md) documentation.